The set of solutions of random XORSAT formulae: Proof of Lemma 3.11 : Peelability implies a sparse basis

-Let us consider first point $(i)$.
+We now analyze the peeling process starting with $J_{\tau}$ and consider only what happens on $\Ev_n$ since it occurs with sufficiently large probability.
+Let us consider first point (i).
 Clearly, tree components are peelable.
-If $R_2=0$, then there are no factors of degree 2, and unicyclic components are also peelable (Lemma \ref{lemma:peeling_fast_on_trees}).
-Thus, the entire graph is annihilated by peeling \whp, as claimed.
-If $R_2 > 0$, then the number of unicyclic components of size smaller than $M$ is asymptotically Poisson with parameter $\const_5< \infty$ uniformly bounded in $M$ (this follows e.g. by \cite{Wormaldshortcycles81}, see also \cite{WormaldRegular,Bollo}).
+If $R_2=0$, then there are no factors of degree 2, and unicyclic components are also peelable (Lemma~\ref {lemma:peeling_fast_on_trees}).
+Thus, the entire graph is annihilated by peeling w.h.p., as claimed.
+If $R_2 > 0$, then the number of unicyclic components of size smaller than $M$ is asymptotically Poisson with parameter $\const_5< \infty$ uniformly bounded in $M$ (this follows, e.g., by \cite{Wormaldshortcycles81}; see also \cite{WormaldRegular,Bollo}).
 It follows that with probability at least $ \exp(-\const_5)/2$ for $n\geq N_4$, there are no unicyclic components of size smaller than $M$.
-The expected number of unicyclic components of size $M$ or larger is upper bounded by $\sum_{\ell\ge M} \theta^{\ell}/(2\ell)\le \theta^M/(1-\theta)$, and for $M$ large enough no unicyclic component of this sizes exists, with probability at least $1-\exp(-\const_5)/4$.
+The expected number of unicyclic components of size $M$ or larger is upper bounded by $\sum_{\ell\ge M} \theta^{\ell}/(2\ell)\le\theta^M/(1-\theta)$, and for $M$ large enough no unicyclic component of this sizes exists, with probability at least $1-\exp(-\const_5)/4$.
 Considering these two contributions, the graph contains no cycle with probability at least $\exp(-\const_5)/4$ for $n\geq N_4$, and hence it is peelable.
-This completes part $(i)$.
+This completes part (i).

-For $(ii)$, notice that in collapsing a connected component of $J_\tau$, the number of variable nodes does not increase.
+For (ii), notice that in collapsing a connected component of $J_\tau $, the number of variable nodes does not increase.
 Further, a tree component collapses to a tree and a unicyclic component collapses either to a tree or a unicyclic components.
-Thus, we can use Lemma \ref{lemma:peeling_fast_on_trees} with $N\leq\const_4 \log n $ to obtain the a bound of $\const_1 \log \log n$ on the number of peeling rounds needed, with probability at least $1- 1/n^{0.6}$.
-Since the probability of peelability is uniformly bounded away from zero as $n\to\infty$, the probability that the same bound on the number of peeling rounds holds conditioned on peelability is at least (for some $\delta>0$) $1- 1/(\delta n^{0.6}) \geq 1- 1/n^{0.5}$ for $n \geq N_5$, as required. \end{proof}
+Thus, we can use Lemma~\ref{lemma:peeling_fast_on_trees} with $N\leq\const_4 \log n $ to obtain the a bound of $(\const_1/2) \log \log n \leq\const_1 \log\log n - \tau$ on the number of additional peeling rounds needed, with probability at least $1- 1/n^{0.6}$.
+Since the probability of peelability is uniformly bounded away from zero as $n\to\infty$, the probability that the same bound on the number of peeling rounds holds conditioned on peelability is at least (for some $\delta>0$) $1- 1/(\delta n^{0.6}) \geq1- 1/n^{0.5}$ for $n \geq N_5$, as required. \end{pf*}